 Bypassing content strategy will ultimately leave your sales and attendee cupboard bare.

-This just in: Content marketing for trade shows, events, and conferences is now essential.
+This just in: Content marketing and building audiences for your trade show, event, or conference is essential.

 Before, after, and especially during.

-Over the past few years, “Content Marketing” for B2B events has transitioned all the way from catchy buzzword to being the proven approach to building laser target audiences all year-round, driving sales, and getting buyers and sellers to interact at scale during your event.
+Over the past few years, “Content Marketing” for B2B events has gone from catchy buzzword to being the proven approach to building laser targeted audiences all year-round – while driving sales, and getting event participants to interact with each other at scale.

-It also a means of providing value afterward (which technically means before all over again, right?).
-Here are eight content marketing strategies you can do right now for your event.
+It’s also a means of providing value afterward (which technically means before all over again, right?).
+Here are eight content marketing strategies you can execute right now for your event.

 Before Your Event: Create Engaged Audiences

 According to the Content Marketing Institute, “80% of content marketers are focused on building audiences — and 92% of the top performers — representing an 18% year-over-year increase.”
 (CMI survey).
 This is the key to your “before” strategy.

 1 – Create new and/or repackage existing content focused squarely on your audience.
 Great content builds audiences and lowers your CPA over time.

 2 – Build warm target audiences consisting of visitors to your site content (i.e. remarketing) and via paid content distribution on Facebook and Instagram (i.e. Facebook’s “custom audiences”).
 Use Facebook Live and other types of video content to capture audiences who watch a percentage of your videos.